helenmurugan/Future-Fuels/README.md

 ## Features

 * ### Navigation
-    * Featured at the top of all five pages for intuitive navigation
+    * Featured at the top of all five pages for intuitive navigation.
     * Includes the Future Fuels logo that links to the home page, as well as links to pages for Batteries, Biofuels, Hydrogen and Contact Us.
     * The navigation bar is fully responsive.
 At large screen sizes the links are clickable page titles.
 For medium and small screen sizes a hamburger menu is used.
     * The navigation bar makes it easy for users to navigate around the site without using the back button on the web browser.